0x4447/0x4447_product_s3_email/README.md

 - instagram@example.com
 - linkedin@example.com

-> Recive and send email with some skills.
+> Basically receive and send email with some skills.

 # DISCLAIMER!